 Stuffed dog toys can make fantastic fetch toys for small dogs since they are lightweight and easy for little dogs to grab and carry back to you.
 I love the tiny size of these Kong Squeaker dog toys — they're perfect for dogs under 15 lbs.

 Tiny balls are great for fetch with your tiny dog; just make sure they are a safe size to prevent choking.
 The ball should be larger than your dog's throat and large enough not to get stuck behind their back teeth.
 The Air Kong Squeaker Extra Small Tennis Balls are a personal favorite of mine; they're only 1.5 inches — perfect for dogs less than 5 lbs. — and dogs love that they squeak!

 3. Fetch Stick

 Does your small dog like to find twigs and sticks to fetch?
 Wood sticks can be quite a hazard for dogs, and allowing your dog to chew on or fetch sticks puts them at risk of splinters, punctures, and impalement.

 Luckily, there's this great fetch toy that satisfies your dog's desire to retrieve sticks.
-It's available in a "baby" and small size, and not too long or heavy which makes it easy for small breeds to grab and retrieve.
-Our office dog Marshall Jolie-Pitt absolutely loves his fetch stick toy!
+It's available in a "baby" and a small size, and it's not too long or heavy, which makes it easy for small breeds to grab and retrieve.

-Here's PV pup, Clover, enjoying a game of fetch with the large coral fetch stick:
+Here's Preventive Vet pup, Clover, enjoying a game of fetch with the large coral fetch stick:

 4. Discs and Frisbees